BitMob/cv.mafmadmaf.com/src/content/intros/exp.md

 Purchased a Risograph printing machine and started a one-man printing workshop, also an independent publisher.
 Harvested a lot of valuable experience by continuously exploring printing and binding techniques, and practice them in future graphic design projects.
 BirdyPress participated in the 2018 Asian Risograph Seminar organized by BANANAFISH BOOKS. ([News](https://read01.com/zh-hk/kEmm6o4.html))

-### Design Director @ Zhidaotang Advertising

-2015 - 2016

-Trusted by Mr. Feng Xincheng, the former editor-in-chief of Neweekly, followed him to his new startup as design director for publication design and product design, including several brand design and mobile application UI.

 ### Design Director / Curator @ 103store（103store.cn）

 2014 - Current